Skip navigation

 Corticosteroids given through a vein (IV) or taken by mouth (oral) may speed up recovery.
 However, the final vision is no better with steroids than without.
 Oral steroids may actually increase the chance of recurrence.

-If tests suggest that there is also multiple sclerosis, certain forms of interferon may be helpful.
+If tests suggest that there is also multiple sclerosis, other types of treatment may be helpful.

 Further tests may be needed to try to find the cause of the neuritis.
 If there is a condition causing the problem, it may be able to be treated.